graphdeco-inria/editable-gaussian-reflections/README.md

 ```bash
 bash run_all_neural_catacaustics.sh
 ```
-Note that in the real scenes, depth regularization was disabled since it did not improve results, and the specular loss weight was reduced significantly which seemed to work better.
+Note that in the real scenes, depth regularization was reduced since it did not improve results, and the specular loss weight was reduced significantly which seemed to work better.
+The initial scale was also adjusted and the init/target radiance values clamped to a maximum.

 The bear scene (`neural_catacaustics/multibounce`) shown in the video was run on an older configuration which still used SfM init.
 Although the new configuration yields arguably better results, you can reproduce the old one with:
 ```
 bash run_bear_scene_legacy_sfm.sh
 ```
-As described in the paper some manual edits were applied after training (plant deleted, background reflectance removed); the json file for obtaining the same selections is provided alongside the dataset.
+Ablations for network predictions in the synthetic scene were also run with legacy SfM init.

 ## Detailled commands